Daniel Buck, M.D.

-Dan chose St. Elizabeth Family Medicine Residency because he was impressed with the teamwork between residents and faculty, the high number of hospital procedures and the Sports Medicine Fellowship, as he hopes to pursue Sports Medicine following his residency.
+Dan chose St. Elizabeth Family Medicine Residency because of the high number of hospital procedures.
+He was also impressed with the teamwork between residents and faculty.
+He hopes to pursue Sports Medicine following his residency.

 Dan considers his greatest accomplishments in life to be his wife of 20 years, Timani, and their 8 children.
 Outside of medicine, he enjoys his family, running, swimming, cycling, reading and cooking BBQ.

 Dr. Kimberly Case is from the rural town of Waddy, Kentucky where she attended Shelby County High School.
 She is a graduate of the University of Louisville where she earned both her undergraduate and medical degrees.
 She completed her clinical rotations in Madisonville, Kentucky at the University of Louisville, Trover Campus.

 Kimberly chose St. Elizabeth Family Medicine Residency because she wanted to complete her training in an unopposed, community-based atmosphere.
 After residency, she hopes to practice in a small town similar to her hometown.

 In her spare time, Kimberly enjoys reading, spending time with friends and family and gardening.

 Dr. Heidi Franz was born in Glen Dale, West Virginia and grew up in West Chester, Ohio.
 She is a graduate of Wheaton College in Illinois where she earned her undergraduate degree in psychology and a certificate in human needs and global resources.
 She earned her medical degree from Medical School for International Health, Ben Gurion University in Israel.